rknell/rebellion-rum-models/SPEC.md

 - Documentation updates with model changes
 - Test updates with new model features
 - Backward compatibility considerations
 - Immediate reflection of database schema changes
+- SPEC.md must be updated whenever new requirements are discussed or implemented
+- All team members must be notified of significant specification changes